aisingapore/ai-practitioner-handbook/book/6-modelling/cv-metrics.md

 This guide assumes a fair understanding of the computer vision-related tasks specifically image classification, object detection, and instance segmentation and their accompanying terms such as bounding boxes (bboxes) and masks.
 Additionally, it assumes an understanding of classification metrics such as F1 score, precision and recall.

 The purpose of this article is to guide AI engineers on key considerations when evaluating metrics for object detection and instance segmentation tasks.
 For the most part, conventional classification metrics can be used to evaluate image classification tasks.
-Hence, an understanding of image classification would be useful hre.
+Hence, an understanding of image classification would be useful here.
 In this case, refer to the article on Classification metrics.

 ## Mean Average Precision (mAP)